1965 All-Pacific Coast football team

 The 1965 All-Pacific Coast football team consists of American football players chosen by the Associated Press (AP), the United Press International (UPI), and the Pacific Athletic Conference (PAC) coaches (Coaches) as the best college football players by position in the Pacific Coast region during the 1965 NCAA University Division football season.

 The UPI selections were made by the UPI's West Coast Football Committee.
 USC halfback Mike Garrett, who also won the Heisman Trophy, received 45 points in the voting, more than any other player.
 Washington State safety Willie Gaskins received 43 points, and UCLA quarterback Gary Beban 40 points.

-The Coaches team was selected by the conference's eight head coaches.
+The Coach's team was selected by the conference's eight head coaches.